THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 or ‘the orient.’
 The root meaning of KÈDEM is ‘front’ —in the geographic sense

 referring to the east Asian coastlands facing sunrise.
-In a time sense it can also
+In the time sense it also

-be ‘ancient beginnings’ (the front of time) and could sometimes be translated as
+can be ‘ancient beginnings’ (the front of time) and at times may be translated as

 ‘ancient orient.’
 In Gen. 11:2, the word KÈDEM means that the Flood survivors